voschezang/coding-handbook/collaboration/coaching.md

 | **Attitude**  | Avoid failure, do better          | Learn from experience                                   |
 | **Obstacles** | Fight obstacles                   | Deconstruct obstacles                                   |
 | **Energy**    | Pushing, sprinting                | Growing, step by step                                   |

+In contrast to therapy, coaching assumes that the subjects are healthy.
+It does try to heal or diagnose clients.
+It acknowledges problems, but does not dive in to deconstruct them.
+It guides clients to improve on their own pace, without needing to solve a crisis.

 **Avoiding problems**